akmerejf/seduc-concursos-start/codigo_fonte/java/README.md

 kitchensink-angularjs: Shows how to use AngularJS with JAX-RS and Java EE on JBoss
 ========================
-Author: Pete Muir
+Author: Akme-re Almeida
-Level: Intermediate
+Level: Advanced
 Technologies: AngularJS, CDI, JPA, EJB, JPA, JAX-RS, BV
 Summary: An example that incorporates multiple technologies

 What is it?